 Go ahead, admit it.
 You watch the Super Bowl as much for the commercials as the action on the field.
 In fact, for some people, it’s 50-50 that they tune in for the ads.
 Period.
-Now you know why some corporations paid in excess of $5 million to hawk their brands for 30 seconds during Super Bowl LIII on Feb.
-4, 2018.
+Now you know why some corporations paid in excess of $5.6 million to hawk their brands for 30 seconds during Super Bowl LIV in 2020.
 That didn't include production costs and all the other expenses that go into making a commercial.
 You think Anthony Hopkins does this for free?

-Now advertisers have as much of a stake in this once-in-a-season opportunity as the teams themselves — 103.4 million fans watched Super Bowl LII in a down year — and they go to great (ridiculous?) lengths to leave an indelible impression on us.
+Now advertisers have as much of a stake in the game as the teams (99.9 million fans watched Super Bowl LIV in a down year), and they go to great (ridiculous?) lengths to leave an indelible impression on us.
 Over the years, we’ve been wooed by animals and babies, super-vixens and old women, celebrities and famous athletes, and just about anything you can imagine.